open-telemetry/opamp-spec/specification.md

      satisfy the trust chain request (for example, because its signing key is unavailable).
 When `error_message` is non-empty, `certificate_chain` SHOULD be empty.
-   * MAY leave `signature` empty on this first envelope.
-Trust on the first message is established by chain validation against the pre-configured trust anchor, not by a self-signature.
-Every subsequent `SignedServerToAgent` MUST carry a valid signature.
+   * MUST set `signature` to a valid detached signature over the `payload` bytes on this first envelope and on every subsequent envelope.
+There is no exception for the first message.
    * Sets `payload` to the marshalled bytes of a `ServerToAgent` message containing whatever the Server would have sent had signing not been negotiated (for example, an empty `ServerToAgent`